synapsec-ai/llm-defender-subnet/README.md

 --wallet.hotkey YourHotkeyGoesHere \
 --axon.port 15000
 ```
-You can optionally provide --subtensor.network, --subtensor.chain_endpoint and --logging.debug arguments.
+You can optionally provide --subtensor.network, --subtensor.chain_endpoint, and --logging.debug arguments.
 If you provide the logging.* argument, make sure it is the last argument you provide.

 Run validator:
 ```